patrickkfkan/lms-discovery/docs/api/interfaces/DiscoveryOptions.md

 • `Optional` **discoveredTTL**: `number`

 How long in milliseconds to wait for a discovered server to respond to a subsqeuent discovery request before it is presumed lost.
+Only applicable for servers that do not advertise `cliPort`.

 **`Default`**